errbotio/errbot/README.rst

 You can imply uninstall a plugin by its name:
 !uninstall err-pollbot

+Note: Please pay attention when you install a plugin, it may require more python external dependencies.

 Tutorial to write a simple plugin
 ---------------------------------

-Try it is super simple !
+Try it !
+It is super simple !

 You can find a tutorial here : https://github.com/gbin/err/wiki/plugin-dev